christina-grannas/swagger-test/user-testing/checkout-js.md

 #### Example

-The following example creates a checkout page using English and buttons with rounded corners in the `<div>` with `id='checkout-container-div'`:
+The following example creates a checkout page using English and buttons with rounded corners in the `<div>` with id `checkout-container-div`:

 ```javascript
 var checkoutOptions = {